bleaktwig/yuadrem-wiki/docs/index.md

 There are 16 recognized languages spoken in the Fesh Peninsula.
 They are separated into two distinct trees: Omietian languages and Uldian languages.

 Omietian languages are those that were taught by Et, Om, and Tol to their respective kins: humes, imates, and oths.
-While etian and omian languages were taught by different god-trees, they have many common roots.
+While etian and omian languages were taught by different godtrees, they have many common roots.
 Due to this, it is theorized that they came from one original language.

 #### Etian Family
 **Jantherlin** is the earliest known language that is still spoken.
 It was taught by Et to the first humes, and has been carefully preserved over the years by monks and scholars.
 In modern times, Jantherlin is only spoken in academic contexts, and its writing system is the base of the etian apomantic system<!-- TODO.
 Link. -->.